Kezzo/ProjectTrinity/README.md

-# kroetclient
+# Project Trinity
-Client project for the game state and position synchronization library kroetnet
+Client for the trinity project